MatrixAI/Privilege-Elevation/README.md

 The `*.am` are automake files.
 So they generate makefile.in, which then does other things.

 Ok we just have read more of automake and how it uses the macros.
-Because specifically we would need to apply the libexec path to both the policy file itself, and the source file (on the path to fork and exeec), prior to building.
+Because specifically we would need to apply the libexec path to both the policy file itself, and the source file (on the path to fork and exec), prior to building.

 ---